A Message from the Superintendent

 Dear School District 151 Families & Community Members:

-Governor Pritzker has extended the Stay-at-Home Order and ordered all Illinois schools to remain closed until at least April 30, 2020.
-During this time, schools will move to Remote Learning.
+Governor Pritzker has ordered all Illinois schools to remain closed until the end of the school year.
+We will continue to provide Remote Learning for all students until the last day of school on June 11, 2020.
 All children will participate in Remote Learning activities planned by teachers.

-Remote Learning Days will begin after Spring Break.
 To ensure that all student are able to continue learning, we must have current telephone numbers and email addresses for all School District 151 families.
 Teachers and other school staff members will use this information to reach out to each student and family.
+If your contact information has changed, please contact the District Office to update your information.
+You can call the District Office at 708-339-1516.

 Throughout the time our schools are closed, we will continue to provide meal distribution at each of our schools each weekday.
 Meals are available for all children aged 18 and under.
 The children do not need to be School District 151 students.
 Families may pick up meals at whichever school is closest to their home.
 Remote Learning information and packets for students in grades K - 5 will also be available at each school during meal distribution after Spring Break.